DanielaBarbosa13/AI-Assisted-Database-Group-Project/README.md

 🤖 OpenAI NLP Model – For processing conversational queries and generating insights.

-Features 🚀
+🚀 Key Features

-🗨️ AI-powered conversational queries – Users can interact with the database using natural language.
+🗨️ AI-powered Conversational Queries – Users can interact with the database using natural language.

-📊 AI-generated insights and analysis – The system provides data-driven insights, such as trends, anomalies, and predictions.
+📊 AI-generated Insights and Analysis – The system provides data-driven insights, such as trends, anomalies, and predictions.

-🔌 API integration – Built with Flask to facilitate seamless communication between components.
+🔌 API Integration – Built with Flask to facilitate seamless communication between components.

-🔧 Flexible architecture – Can be extended for different industries.
+🔧 Flexible Architecture – Can be extended for different industries.

-📈 Data visualization support – (Future enhancement) Graphical representation of key metrics.
+📈 Data Visualization Support – (Future enhancement) Graphical representation of key metrics.

-Installation ⚙️
+⚙️ Installation Guide

-Prerequisites 📝
+📝 Prerequisites

 Ensure you have the following installed on your system: